What is Lesch–Nyhan syndrome?

 Lesch–Nyhan syndrome is a rare inherited disorder in which there are high levels of uric acid.
 It presents with a wide range of neurological, renal, musculoskeletal and behavioural issues, the most common of which is self-mutilation (in 85% of affected children).

 Lesch–Nyhan syndrome was first described by Doctors Michael Lesch and William Nyhan in 1964.
-This syndrome is also known by a number of other names including Lesch–Nyhan disease, Nyhan syndrome, juvenile gout, hypoxanthine guanine phosphoribosyl transferase (HGPRT or HPRT) deficiency, X-linked hyperuricaemia, and choreoathetosis self-mutilation syndrome.
+This syndrome is also known by some other names including Lesch–Nyhan disease, Nyhan syndrome, juvenile gout, hypoxanthine-guanine phosphoribosyl transferase (HGPRT or HPRT) deficiency, X-linked hyperuricaemia, and choreoathetosis self-mutilation syndrome.

 Who gets Lesch–Nyhan syndrome?

 Lesch–Nyhan syndrome is rare, occurring in 1 out of every 100,000 to 380,000 live births.
 It presents almost exclusively in males whose mothers were carriers for mutations in the HPRT-1 gene (the Lesch–Nyhan gene), with female presentations being very rare.
-A mother with this gene has a 25% chance of producing a son who suffers from this disorder.
+A mother with this gene has a 25% chance of producing a son who suffers from this disorder, a 25% chance of an unaffected son, a 25% of an unaffected daughter and a 25% chance of a carrier daughter.

 What causes Lesch–Nyhan syndrome?